darklang/docs/docs/reference/languagedetails.md

 we build out enough type-system support to allow them to be replaced by `Option`.

-Null is mostly useful for comparing against incoming JSON and results of HttpClient calls.
-When returning JSON or making HttpClient calls, you can use Options instead and they will be converted properly to `null` in the JSON output.
+`Null` is mostly useful for comparing against incoming JSON and results of `HttpClient` calls.
+When returning JSON or making `HttpClient` calls, you can use `Option`s instead and they will be converted properly to `null` in the JSON output.

 ## User defined types